erdikusdemir/micropython-remotecontroller/README.md

 # micropython-remotecontroller
 ESP8266 based smart remote controller.
 Code works on micropython.
+Please remember that this project is still on Alpha phase.
 The version with the C++: https://github.com/erdikusdemir/smarthome-wifi-remote

 # DESCRIPTION